 - Investment risk — Since you can’t beat prepaying with risk-free investments like certificates of deposit, money market and savings, you’ll have to utilize investments that provide higher returns, such as investing in the stock market.
 With prepaying, there’s no investment risk involved.

-- Investment gains are taxable — Your investments gains are taxed at your marginal tax rate for dividend and interest gains, and at 15% for long-term capital gains.
+- Investment gains are taxable — Your investments gains are taxed at your marginal tax rate for dividend and interest gains, and at the long-term capital gains tax rate.
 Therefore, you do not recognize the full value of your investment gains.
 For instance, if your investment gained $6,000 in value and you have to pay 18% on taxes (average), that’s only equivalent to $4,920 net gain.

 - Opportunity cost — Depending on your interest rate, investing could provide you with superior return on your investment.
 So it’s possible to come out financially behind if you prepay.

 - Lack of diversification — Your house could be a significant portion of your assets (it is for me).
 By prepaying, you are not increasing your real estate investment (it’s still the same, you are just lowering your debt).
 By opting to invest your money elsewhere instead of prepaying, you are increasing your investment in other asset classes, thus effectively reducing your real estate exposure and overall financial risk through diversification.